 Diamond Dogs is interesting, but it doesn’t have enough great tunes to rank among his top tier of albums, and it’s not surprising that Bowie explored new sonic territory with his next albums.

-Never heard this either – it’s supposedly one of Bowie’s weaker efforts of the 1970’s, but I do enjoy the title track and the John Lennon collaboration ‘Fame’, so I should check it out sometime.
+I’ve never heard Young Americans – it’s supposedly one of Bowie’s weaker efforts of the 1970’s, but I do enjoy the title track and the John Lennon collaboration ‘Fame’, so I should check it out sometime.

 Station To Station